OSGConnect/OUTDATED-tutorial-swift/README.md

 ## Introduction

-This is a quick introduction to using SWIFT on OSG Connect.
-[SWIFT](http://swift-lang.org/main/index.php) is a parallel scripting language that lets you easily incorporate workflows using different applications and convert them into a simple script file.
-The SWIFT runtime takes this script and tries to run as much of the workflow in parallel as possible.
-Once you finish using the exercises on this page you will be able to create workflows in SWIFT.
+This is a quick introduction to using Swift on OSG Connect.
+[Swift](http://swift-lang.org/main/index.php) is a parallel scripting language that lets you easily incorporate workflows using different applications and convert them into a simple script file.
+The Swift runtime takes this script and tries to run as much of the workflow in parallel as possible.
+Once you finish using the exercises on this page you will be able to create workflows in Swift.

 ## Conventions